Met Éireann: Aviation forecasting

 As Ireland is strategically located on the busy air routes between North America and Europe, aviation forecasting is an important part of Met Éireann's work.
 In 2005, the service received payments of €7.8 million from the Eurocontrol air traffic control authority.
-Aviation weather offices are located at Casement Aerodrome, Cork Airport, Dublin Airport, Ireland West Airport Knock and Shannon Airport.
+Aviation weather offices are located at Casement Aerodrome, Cork Airport, Dublin Airport, Ireland West Airport and Shannon Airport.

 As of 2016, the director of Met Éireann is Eoin Moran.
 According to the Met Éireann's annual report for 2005, the service had a budget of €20.6 million for that year.